petroslamb/peterlamb/README.md

 5. **Branch discipline**: commit to `main` and push.
 Leave `sync-from-ai` untouched unless syncing from the external AI Studio repo.

 Following this map should let any new AI agent apply codebase-wide updates confidently and keep the deployment pipeline healthy.

+## Analytics Setup
+- Update `metadata.json.analytics.websiteId` with the UUID from your Umami dashboard and align `dataDomains`/`hostUrl` to match your deployment.
+- The loader mounts Umami only in production builds, flushes queued events, and manually tracks hash-based route changes, keeping the experience banner-free.
+- Optional overrides: switch `scriptUrl` for self-hosted Umami or remove the `analytics` block to disable tracking entirely.
+- Use `useAnalytics().trackEvent('event_name', { meta: 'value' })` to log additional interactions (e.g., CTA clicks) across the site.